-GDP Annual Growth Rate in El Salvador averaged 3.09 percent from 1991 until 2019, reaching an all time high of 8.10 percent in the second quarter of 1995 and a record low of -2.60 percent in the third quarter of 2009.
+GDP Annual Growth Rate in El Salvador averaged 2.75 percent from 1991 until 2020, reaching an all time high of 8.10 percent in the second quarter of 1995 and a record low of -20 percent in the second quarter of 2020.
 This page provides the latest reported value for - El Salvador GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-El Salvador GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+El Salvador GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.

-GDP Annual Growth Rate in El Salvador is expected to be -9.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in El Salvador to stand at 14.00 in 12 months time.
-In the long-term, the El Salvador GDP Annual Growth Rate is projected to trend around 5.00 percent in 2021 and 2.30 percent in 2022, according to our econometric models.
+GDP Annual Growth Rate in El Salvador is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in El Salvador to stand at 5.00 in 12 months time.
+In the long-term, the El Salvador GDP Annual Growth Rate is projected to trend around 2.30 percent in 2022, according to our econometric models.